Deploying a VMware Access Node for Linux

 Procedure

-1. From the navigation pane, go to Protect > Virtualization.
+1. From the Command Center navigation pane, go to Protect > Virtualization.

-The Virtual machines page appears.
+The Overview page appears.

 2. On the Hypervisors tab, click the hypervisor.

-The Hypervisor page appears.
+The hypervisor page appears.

-4. On the Configuration tab, in the Access Node tile, click Actions, then click Deploy new Linux access node.
+3. On the Configuration tab, in the Access Node tile, click Actions, then click Deploy new Linux access node.

 The Deploy Linux Access Node wizard launches and displays the VM name and location page.

-5. Enter a name for the virtual machine (for example, VM_LinuxAccessNode), select a location, and then click Next.
+4. Enter a name for the virtual machine (for example, VM_LinuxAccessNode), select a location, and then click Next.

 The Compute Resource page appears.

-6. Select the destination compute resource for this operation, and then click Next.
+5. Select the destination compute resource for this operation, and then click Next.

 The Storage and network page appears.

-7. Configure the following:
+6. Configure the following:

 • Select the storage for the configuration and disk files: From the list, select the datastore.